Ajatt-Tools/dictpopup/README.md

 You can switch between dictionary entries by pressing the arrow keys or the shortcuts `n` (next) and `p` (previous).
 The popup can be closed with `q` or `Esc`.

-The "+" sign (or Ctrl+s) adds the currently shown definition to anki after prompting you to select a sentence.
+The "+" sign (or Ctrl+s) adds the currently shown definition to Anki after prompting you to select a sentence.
-If there is a selection, it will be used istead as a definition.
+If there is a selection, it will be used instead as a definition.

 The green/red dot indicates wether the word is already present in your Anki collection.